 Why do you need a root canal?

-As mentioned previously, this procedure is necessary when there is damage to the pulp of a tooth, but many patients often do not even want to consider a root canal.
+A root canal is necessary when there is damage to the pulp of a tooth, but many patients often do not even want to consider a root canal.
 The thing about root canals is, when you need one, you need one.
 There is no other procedure that can repair and save a tooth, as well as diminish your tooth pain like a root canal can.
-A root canal procedure is actually very beneficial because it preserves your natural teeth unlike an extraction or implant.
+A root canal procedure is actually very beneficial because it preserves your natural teeth, unlike an extraction or implant.
 If you have an infected pulp, you need this dental procedure to remove the infected area and to maintain your oral health.

 Root canal pain and symptoms